 In this guide, we are using Mozilla Firefox version 60.0.1.
-If you are using a different version, settings might also be different.
-Mozilla Firefox usually updates automatically and so you should always have the latest version.
+If you are using a different version, the settings might also be different.
+Mozilla Firefox usually updates automatically, and so you should always have the latest version.

 To enable Adobe Flash Player in Mozilla Firefox, click the three stripes in the top-right corner and select the "Add-ons" option from the contextual menu.

 Now select the "Plugins" section on the left pane and then select the "Always Activate" option near the Shockwave Flash, or select the "Ask to Activate" option if you want Firefox to ask before using Shockwave Flash on a particular website.